 Fujifilm Instax Mini 7s VS. Mini 9: Similarities

-Both Fujifilm Instax Mini 7s and Mini 9 cameras have fixed 60 mm high-quality Fujinon lens and a shutter speed of 1/60 seconds.
+Both Fujifilm Instax Mini 7s and Mini 9 cameras have fixed 60 mm high-quality Fujinon lenses and a shutter speed of 1/60 seconds.
 It is impossible to turn the flash off for either of the cameras, and the effective flash range is also the same (0.6 – 2.7 m).

 Having the same flash range means that beyond 2.7m, the flash would not light up the subjects sufficiently.
 They also share the same shooting, aperture range, and exposure settings.